+“This is the story of somebody who understands.
 Looking back, I remember the first time I asked my mother to go with me to a psychiatrist after a traumatic event in my life.

-Oh mom, how the times have changed, and for the better!
+Oh, mom, how the times have changed, and for the better!

 I feel that nowadays, mental health is finally getting the attention it deserves, without the misconception that it’s only for crazy people.